 Nsolo Bushcamp: Our full report

 Depending on the time of year there are one or two pools of water in the riverbed, where animals come to drink.
-On top of the bank, canvas chairs have been laid out in various viewing positions, and nearby, the campfire is the focus for breakfast and pre-dinner drinks.
+On the bank above, canvas chairs have been laid out in various viewing positions, and nearby, a campfire is the focus for breakfast and pre-dinner drinks.

 Food & drink